hygtfrde/mailbag/README.md

 }
 ```
 * Make sure to enable IMAP with your email provider
-* You may run into TLS/SSL errors as well as less secure application authentication failures.
-The solutions vary depending on your email provider and their security settings.
+* You may run into TLS/SSL errors as well as application authentication failures.
+The configs vary depending on your email provider and their security settings.

 #### Install and Run
-Make sure the paths are correct so the server folder can find the client directory. <br>
+Make sure the paths are correct so the server directory can find the client directory. <br>
 In the <code>/server</code> directory run <br>
 ```npm install```
 and then <br>
 ```npm run dev``` <br>
-to compile the TypeScript and launch the server
+to compile the TypeScript source code and launch the client-server pack.

 #### File Rundown
 ```